 About the REFLEX study design

 The REFLEX study was a two-year (24-month), randomized, double-blind, placebo-controlled, international Phase III trial.
-The randomized 517 patients considered at risk of developing MS due to a recently experienced isolated demyelinating event (eg optic neuritis, myelopathy or brainstem syndrome) and having magnetic resonance imaging (MRI) brain scans consistent with early signs of MS. Study participants were randomized in a 1: 1: 1 ratio to receive either Rebif® 44 mcg three times a week, Rebif® 44 mcg once a week, or placebo as a subcutaneous injection.
-Patients were treated for a period of two years, or up to the time when they experienced a second attack leading to a diagnosis of clinically definite MS. At this point, patients were offered open-label treatment with Rebif® 44 micrograms three times a week.
-The primary endpoint of the study was “time to conversation with Mc Donald MS”.
+It randomized 517 patients considered at risk of developing MS due to a recently experienced isolated demyelinating event (e.g. optic neuritis, myelopathy or brainstem syndrome) and having magnetic resonance imaging (MRI) brain scans consistent with early signs of MS. Study participants were randomized in a 1:1:1 ratio to receive either Rebif® 44 mcg three times a week, Rebif® 44 mcg once a week, or placebo as a subcutaneous injection.
+Patients were treated for a period of two years, or up to the time when they experience a second attack leading to a diagnosis of clinically definite MS. At this point, patients were offered open-label treatment with Rebif® 44 micrograms three times a week.
+The primary endpoint of the study was “time to conversation to Mc Donald MS”.
 Further endpoints include “time to conversion to clinically definite MS” (the main secondary endpoint), assessments of magnetic resonance imaging (MRI) brain scans and clinical relapses.

-Rebif® (interferon beta-1a) is a disease-modifying drug used to treat multiple sclerosis (MS) relapsing forms and is similar to the interferon beta protein produced by the human body.
+Rebif® (interferon beta-1a) is a disease-modifying drug used to treat relapsing forms of multiple sclerosis (MS) and is similar to the interferon beta protein produced by the human body.
 The efficacy of Rebif® in chronic progressive MS has not been established.
 Interferons are thought to help reduce inflammation.
 The exact mechanism is unknown.